thisisobate/kyverno-website/src/content/docs/policies/karpenter/set-karpenter-non-cpu-limits/set-karpenter-non-cpu-limits.md

 ---
-title: "Set non-CPU limits for pods to work well with Karpenter."
+title: 'Set non-CPU limits for pods to work well with Karpenter.'
 category: Karpenter, EKS Best Practices
 version: 1.6.0
 subject: Pod
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   For correct node provisioning Karpenter should know exactly what the non-CPU resources are  that the pods will need.
 Otherwise Karpenter will put as many pods on a node as possible,  which may lead to memory pressure on nodes.
 This is especially important in consolidation  mode.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//karpenter/set-karpenter-non-cpu-limits/set-karpenter-non-cpu-limits.yaml" target="-blank">/karpenter/set-karpenter-non-cpu-limits/set-karpenter-non-cpu-limits.yaml</a>

 ```yaml